Bhagat-MITS/UGECSKELM-CODE/README.md

 UGECSKELM.m: implementation of UGECSKELM algorithm.
 Takes parameters l, λ and  σ and training data and test data, and provides accuracy obtained and running time.

- The code has been tested on Windows 10 with MATLAB R2018b.
+ The code has been tested on MATLAB R2018b software, an 11th Gen Intel(R) Core(TM) i7-11700 processor operating at 2.50GHz with 16.0 GB RAM, and a Windows-11 operating platform.

 This code is for non-commercial and academic use only.
 Please cite the following paper if you are using this code.